juc023/Magmaw/README.md

 ## SDR Implementation
 <div align="center"> <img src="./SDR_setup.png" height=250> </div>

-The block diagram of our SDR implementation presented in the above figure.
+The block diagram of our SDR implementation is presented in the above figure.
 We construct the legitimate transmitter, legitimate receiver, and adversarial transmitter following the above block diagram.

-We utilize GNURadio to transmit and receive radio signals, and USRP for the SDR implementation.
+We utilize [GNURadio software package](https://wiki.gnuradio.org/index.php/Tutorials) to control USRP SDRs.

 The above process is as follows.